Chart Color Schemes

 Brunswick East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Brunswick East is around 15,215.
-This reflects a growth of 1,936 people since the 2021 Census, which reported a population of 13,279.
-The increase was inferred from AreaSearch's resident population estimate of 15,172 in June 2024, based on ABS ERP data, and an additional 601 validated new addresses since the Census date.
-This results in a population density of 6,732 persons per square kilometer, placing Brunswick East in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 14.6% since the 2021 Census exceeded both the national average (8.9%) and state averages, marking it as a growth leader.
+The population of the Brunswick East statistical area (Lv2) was estimated at around 15,477 as of November 2025.
+This figure reflects an increase of 2,198 people from the 2021 Census, which reported a population of 13,279 people.
+The change is inferred from AreaSearch's estimation of the resident population at 15,193 following examination of the latest ERP data release by the ABS in June 2024 and an additional 601 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,848 persons per square kilometer, placing Brunswick East in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 16.6% since the 2021 census exceeded both the national average (9.7%) and state averages, making it a growth leader in the region.
 Overseas migration contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Brunswick East is expected to experience exceptional growth over the period until 2041.
-The suburb is projected to increase by 10,011 persons by this year, reflecting a gain of 64.8% in total population over the 17 years.
+Considering these projections, exceptional growth is predicted over this period with the Brunswick East (SA2) expected to increase by 10,000 persons to 2041, reflecting a gain of 61.9% in total population over the 17 years.

 Frequently Asked Questions - Population